ChristopherA/prepare-osx-for-webdev/README.md

 After installation, you should edit the `~/.bash_profile.local` file with your own Github credentials.
 Change the `GIT_AUTHOR_NAME` and `GIT_AUTHOR_EMAIL` to your name and Github account.

 If you want to use the suggested _Solarized Dark_ theme for the Terminal app you'll need to change the defaults in Preferences `command + ,`.
-Under the _General_ tab, select "On startup, open New Window with profile: solarized-dark", and under the _Profiles_ tab, select `solarized-dark` and press the 'Default' button.
+Under the _Profiles_ tab, select `solarized-dark` and press the 'Default' button.

 If this script has not been run on a fresh install of Mac OS X 10.10 "Yosemite", after this script is complete you'll need to look for any warnings in the Terminal output, in particular from the `brew doctor` command.
 If there were any errors, `brew doctor` will tell you how to fix them.
 If what it suggests to fix the problem doesn't work, I find that almost every problem that has come up is a question on the website [StackOverflow](http://stackoverflow.com/) so search for your solution there.